macro187/verbot/readme.md

     push [--dry-run]
         `git push` any changed or missing version-related branches and tags.

+        --dry-run
-        Performing a --dry-run outputs what branches or tags would be pushed, but doesn't actually do it.
+            Outputs what branches or tags would be pushed, but doesn't actually do it.

         The operation fails if there are uncommitted changes in the repository.